jgamblin/lepemtocrt/README.md

 # lepemtocrt
-LetsEncrypt.org PEM to CRT Conversion Script
+A quick script to convert LetsEncrypt.org PEM files to CRT files for easier use.